ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-j world amounts to HOG5?587 in Kurope,
-: 805 in Asia, 270 in Africa, an 12&lt;&gt;1 in
-America.
-The inhabitants of the globe pro- 1
-fess in -re than 1000 dillereut religions. &#x27;The &#x27;
-number of men is about equal to the number
-| of women.
-The average uf human life is
-about 28 years.
-One quarter die previous!
-! to the age of seven years&#x27;: otre half before !
 ; reaching IT ; and those who pass this age,
 enjoy a facility refused to one half the human
 species.
 To every 1000 persons, only